 News in January 2021

-Stuart Woods’ HUSH-HUSH, the 56th book in the STONE BARRINGTON series, made its debut on the New York Times Bestseller list for the week of January 17th.
-It debuted at number 3 on the Combined Print & E-book Fiction list, and number 14 on the Hardcover Fiction list.
-G.P.
-Putnam’s Sons published the book on December 29, 2020.
+NEIGHBORS, Danielle Steel’s latest novel, made its debut on the New York Times Bestseller list for the week of January 24th.
+The book debuted at number 2 on the Hardcover Fiction list and number 3 on the Combined Print & E-book Fiction list.
+Delacorte Press published the book on January 5, 2021.

-David Goodwillie’s second novel, KINGS COUNTY, has been short-listed for The Gotham Book Prize.
-The new annual award was “created to encourage and honor writing about New York City in light of the Covid-19 pandemic.”
+David Goodwillie’s novel KINGS COUNTY is a finalist for the Gotham Book Prize.
+The annual award was created to encourage and honor writing about New York City in light of the COVID-19 pandemic.
 Avid Reader Press published the book on July 28, 2020.

 Georgia Clark’s next rom-com, IT HAD TO BE YOU, has received another glowing endorsement, this time from New York Times bestselling CHELSEA GIRLS and THE LIONS OF FIFTH AVENUE author Fiona Davis.
 “Clark has concocted a heady kaleidoscope of romance, heartbreak, and healing that’s both rich in insight and enchantingly funny,” Davis declares.
 “A magical set of intertwined stories that speaks to our times.”
 Emily Bestler Books will publish the novel on May 4, 2021.